-In order to be able to find where to play the scales, you need to memorize the name of the notes on the guitar fretboard.
+To be able to find where to play the scales, you need to memorize the names of the notes on the guitar fretboard.

 Knowing one pattern of the minor pentatonic and knowing where the notes on the low E string are, gives you the ability to improvise or compose music in all minor keys.

 In this particular case, the root notes of the scale are on the low E string.
 However, since you’re an intermediate guitar player, I strongly suggest that you memorize the name of all the notes on the guitar.

 You will find this very useful each time you apply a music theory concept (interval, scale, arpeggio, chord, etc) to the guitar.

 After you learn a scale pattern, you should learn how to play that scale in sequences.

 Sequences make a good exercise, help you learn the scale thoroughly, and give you a lot of ideas you can use in your licks, riffs, and solos.